 4. The Tocqueville Circle ($10,000+).
 Our highest level donors are honored by affiliation with the United Way Worldwide hero Alexis de Tocqueville who was selected as an early champion of democracy.
 While traveling the country during the early years of our nation, he corresponded with Virginia statesmen documenting the proclivity of “associations” or non-profits which provide resources for those who are socially disadvantaged.

 In addition to our annual giving circles, donors are acknowledged for gifts that make a lasting difference:

 Lifetime donors are those who have made cumulative gifts of $25,000 or more.
-These gifts are an important way to maintain the work of the United Way-Thomas Jefferson Area.
+These gifts are an important way to maintain the work of the United Way of Greater Charlottesville.

-Bequests are gifts you establish through your estate plans.
-These plans include Wills or Living Trusts, Retirement Plans, Life Insurance.
+- Bequests are gifts you establish through estate plans.
+These plans include Wills or Living Trusts, Retirement Plans and Life Insurance.

-You make a gift to the United Way-Thomas Jefferson Area and receive income for your life or for the lives of the beneficiaries you choose.
-These plans include Charitable Gift Annuities and Charitable Remainder Trusts
+- Plans that pay you: make a gift to United Way and receive income for your life or the lives of your beneficiaries.
+These plans include Charitable remainder Trusts and Charitable Gift Annuities.

 STOCK GIFTS AND SECURITIES

 Please make stock and securities gifts using the following information: